 Thanks to this software, recruiters are now able to invite hundreds of candidates to virtual interviews without wasting the hours it takes to schedule and conduct interviews daily.
 Better yet, with Qualifi, this process takes an average of one day to screen a candidate, reducing time-to-hire by seven times or more.
 Compare this to the traditional phone screening that adds seven days to the hiring process.
 Now small recruiting teams can handle the same hiring demands as teams several times their size.

 Not only does this automate much of a recruiter’s workload, but Qualifi gives recruiting teams a tool that can do the work of a recruiter 24/7 by scheduling and conducting interviews, a task to which 56% of companies dedicate a member of their recruiting team.
 What’s more, automated phone interviews allow recruiters to multitask while listening to interviews in a playlist while they attend to critical tasks.

 With Qualifi, teams can now streamline the hiring process so that they can save their energy on the tasks that matter.

 So, what is an on-demand phone interview, and how does it differ from a regular interview?
-In short, an on-demand interview is an innovative, one-way approach to handling the interview process.
-It allows the recruiter to record self-guided interviews, which are sent to hundreds of candidates at a time.
+In short, an on-demand interview is an innovative, virtual approach to handling the interview process.
+It allows the recruiter to record virtual interviews, which are sent to hundreds of candidates at a time.
 That’s a major time saver for any team faced with filing several positions with the best-qualified applicants.

 Once the applicant receives the pre-recorded interview, they can answer the questions at their leisure.
 That improves the candidate experience while freeing recruiters to work on the most important aspects of the hiring process.